 There is already a next generation waiting in the shadows.
 Looks like the Point Gods are here to stay.

 Editor and Podcast co-host

 By day, I work in the city dealing with financial investments.
-By night, you can either find me on a court, watching League Pass or on 2K.
+By night, you can either find me on a court or watching League Pass.

 Not related to THAT Mike Miller.

 Latest posts by Mike Miller (see all)

 - Episode 206 – NBA Playoffs | The one about Zaza Pachulia and John Wall - May 15, 2017

 - The Double Clutch Episode 200 grand prize (whoop whoop!) - April 25, 2017

 - Episode 202 – NBA | The Roland Lazenby Interview - April 23, 2017